23 cm | 9-inch spring form pan, lined with parchment. Butter the pan.

 1/2 cup ground almonds

 1/2 cup flour

 1/2 tsp baking powder

 1 large egg

-6 tbsp cream mixed in with a few drops of lemon juice; stir and it will thicken
+6 tbsp cream combined with a few drops of lemon juice; stir to thicken.

 2 large eggs

 In the same food processor (unwashed works fine), blend until completely smooth the cheese, thickened cream, eggs, sugar, and vanilla.
 Pour over the peaches gently and place them in the oven, lowering the temperature to 148 C |300 F. Bake for 30 minutes, until just set.
 The centre will have a jiggle while the edges will be golden brown.
 Allow it to rest for at least an hour to set and cool before garnishing with the remaining peaches.

 Keep the peaches on a paper towel to drain completely.
 This ensures the pastry does not get soggy.
 While not all fruits would be suitable for this recipe, plums and pineapple are the two best substitutes I have tested.
 Apricots are also a perfect combination.
 Fresh fruit is always recommended.
 It needs to be blanched, peeled, cooled, and sliced before being used.

 My published cookbooks are available for sale through myself and on amazon.